Category: Getting started

 How to set up WordPress on DigitalOcean and install One Two Three Send

 Most “host your own WordPress” guides assume you want to learn Linux.
 This one doesn’t.
 The goal here is a working newsletter site running on DigitalOcean, with One Two Three Send installed and ready to send your first email, in roughly 90 minutes.
 Cost: about $10/month all in.
+If you’ve never touched a server before, you can still follow this.
+Wherever a step needs more explanation than a sentence, we’ve put it inline.
+Wherever you can safely skip a sub-task, we’ve said so.

 Why DigitalOcean